cnwanneka/profile-card-component/README.md

 One of the challenges that I faced was getting the right font size but some of the text sizes were provided in the readme file.

 I did some research on google for ideas on getting the layout right.
-This helped me on places that I had issues.
+This helped me on areas that I had issues.